-Have you just had a call from us?
+Have you just received a call from us?

-p.s.
-If you would like to donate online, you can donate quickly and securely here
+If you would like to donate online, you can donate quickly and securely here.

 Good to talk to you too.
 I apologise if I talked too much, but I do enjoy the chats I have with you guys from the calling team.
 When the donation was set up I talked to a student who was from my own department and who knew my old lecturer plus one of my fellow students who now is a lecturer too, so that was also a good talk.
 Nice to walk down memory lane :-).
 Good luck with the studies!